LucasGuerraCavalcante/impacto-cnpq-web-of-science/README.md

+# Descrição

+Relatório de impacto do fomento do CNPq no número de publicações de artigos segundo o Web of Science.

+# Description

+Report about the CNPq (Brazilian National Council for Scientific and Technological Development) funded scientific papers impact according to Web of Science data

 # **Indicador de Efetividade**

 ## Relatório de impacto do fomento do CNPq no número de publicações de artigos segundo o Web of Science.